-The greatest obstacle to finding inner peace is the belief that there is something wrong with your experience right now or with the way your life is.That is pretty obvious, isn't it!
+The greatest obstacle to finding inner peace is the belief that there is something wrong with what we are experiencing right now or with the way our life is.That is pretty obvious, isn't it!

-The underlying belief is that with my current set of thoughts, feelings or circumstances, finding inner peace is not possible.
+The underlying belief is that, with my current set of thoughts, feelings or circumstances, finding inner peace is not possible.

 Have you heard the expression "what you resist persists?"
 By trying to push away the bad stuff or change it into better stuff, we are forever judging this moment as not good enough and therefore postponing our happiness.
 Whenever there is judgement or resistance we cannot be at peace with ourselves.

 Not knowing any better, I also followed this approach for many years.
 It is a never ending path.
 If we focus on finding things to fix we will endlessly discover more.
 And when is the point reached when you think "OK, that is me done... now I can be happy?"

 How do we achieve that?
 If you step out of yourself for a moment and objectively watch your own mind you will see what happens.

 The feeling in itself isn't that bad.
 It is the 'story' around the feeling that robs us of our peace.

 Finding inner peace is not about changing any of the thoughts, feelings or emotions (that would be an endless task) but rather about changing your relationship with your mind.
 What we understand, we become free of.
 Through understanding how suffering is created, we become free of it.
-And if the lack of peace continues, you can allow that to be Ok too!
+And if the lack of peace continues, you can allow that to be OK too!